Illinois Sales and Use Tax

-Who has to pay sales or use tax to Illinois?
+Who has to pay Illinois sales tax or use tax?

 Illinois says that an out-of-state seller is required to collect tax if they can be defined as "retailers maintaining a place of business".
 Illinois does not currently have additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.